 My Gym Children's Fitness Center, Poway

-This super fun new space just celebrated its grand opening.
-Swing on over to My Gym Children's Fitness Center, Poway where you can explore their state of the art facility and meet the staff while the kiddos play on the equipment and join in the revelry of music, dance, games, puppet shows, story times, gymnastics and indoor play.
+Swing on over to My Gym Children's Fitness Center, Poway where you can explore their state of the art facility and meet the staff while the kiddos play on the equipment and join in the revelry of music, dance, games, puppet shows, story times, gymnastics, and indoor play.

-My Gym offers structured classes for kids age 6 weeks to 10 years-old.
+My Gym offers structured classes for kids age 6 weeks-10 years-old.
 Their classes incorporate circle time, dance, song, relay, games, gymnastics, puppet shows and much more!
 They change their gym set and curriculum every week to keep things fresh and engaging and they offer parent and me classes for kids under age 3.